barbagroup/pygbe_lspr_paper/pygbe_lspr_paper_review.md

 #### Reply
-- The reviewer claims the red shift we observe can be explained from the point of view of a two-mode model.
+The reviewer asserts that the red shift we observe can be explained from the point of view of a two-mode model.
 We are not familiar with this theory, but if this relates to the references cited by the reviewer at the beginning of the report, it appears to be in a quantum-mechanics setting, which is outside the scope of our paper.
 The issue at hand, though, is how much the experimental results support our computational results.
-We remove the claim that the experimental results "agree" and simply state what they report and leave the reader to decide if they find the correspondence convincing enough.
+We removed the claim that the experimental results "agree" and simply state what they report and leave the reader to decide if they find the correspondence convincing enough.

-- We delete the language "This result agrees with experimental observations" and state only what the experimental papers report.
-- Regarding adding other calculations with well-established software: 1) We provide evidence that our software solves correctly the mathematical model via grid convergence tests.
+Regarding adding other calculations with well-established software: 1) We provide evidence that our software solves correctly the mathematical model via grid convergence tests.
 2) We are unable to run simulations with another open-source software because they cannot handle the amount of boundary elements we are using.
-The options of running with commercial software is not something we can do because we don't have access to such paid software.
+3) The options of running with commercial software is not something we can do because we don't have access to such paid software.

 #### Modifications

-- Changes in 1556a72, df3c348 and b8a6e28
+- We delete the language "This result agrees with experimental observations" and state only what the experimental papers report.
+Changes in [1556a72](https://github.com/barbagroup/pygbe_lspr_paper/commit/1556a72913b312f3817343fd68371038540f5a04), [df3c348](https://github.com/barbagroup/pygbe_lspr_paper/commit/df3c3489d25a49705126ccdf80da0b4858d9673c) and [b8a6e28](https://github.com/barbagroup/pygbe_lspr_paper/commit/b8a6e28f29202f71463df662cd8431318f83522f).